 Study Abroad scholarships are offered by the History Department to history majors wishing to pursue educational programs outside of the United States.
-The Department will offer two to three awards of $500 in two cycles.
+The department will grant two to three awards of $500 in two cycles.
 The first is in late fall for use during the following spring, and the second is in late spring, for use during the summer or following academic year.
 Students must meet the following criteria:

 - Submission of a brief (200-300 word) statement outlining the location, purpose, and timing of the proposed study abroad program.
 This statement should clarify whether the student has already been accepted or is still planning to apply.
-Due by April 1 each year to Prof. Chad Montrie.
+Due by November 25/April 5 each year to Prof. Patrick Young (email: Patrick_Young@uml.edu).

 - Students must participate in a recognized educational program overseas.